moise-mulungu/mixed-react-projects/project-info/teamdm/tech/react/vocabulary/react-vocabulary.md

 ### Eslint plugin

 React team released an ESLint plugin called `eslint-plugin-react-hooks` that enforces these two rules.
 You can add this plugin to your project.
 This plugin is included by default in `Create React App`.
 DM: is it included in NextJS?
+MM: I don't think so! but i think you'll have to add next lint as a script to package.json. src: https://nextjs.org/docs/app/building-your-application/configuring/eslint

 ## when it is appropriate to not list in the "dependency array" all the useEffect dependencies

 The empty array indicates that the useEffect doesn't have any dependencies on any state variables.
-DM: the first sentence above is good.
+(ok)DM: the first sentence above is good.
 Examples explain more:

 ```js
 // howtoreact: empty dependency array examples
 useEffect(() => {}, []) // callback will run once, when the component mounts